 Folkestone Ladies Social Club – Connecting the community

 FLSC is the Folkestone Ladies Social Club.
-It’s a Facebook page that has grown over the past year to connect over 2000 women in Folkestone through social events.
+It’s a Facebook page that has grown since 2018 to connect over 3000 women in Folkestone through social events.
 The idea sprung to Natasha Horner’s mind in the middle of the night, as the best ideas do!
 Women have wanted to connect for so many reasons, be they new to the area and wanting to build a new network of friends, or re-connecting with old friends from school!
 Folkelife loves to help connect the community too and so met with Natasha to find out top tips for success.

 “I’ve been working at home for the last 13 years; I have 3 care leavers live at home with me.
 I don’t have any colleagues; having conversations with other adults at work doesn’t happen for me!
 So, I thought about creating a network of women who were in the same boat.
 Honestly, I didn’t think it would be this successful!
 It started off with 30 of my friends on Facebook, and within about 3 weeks there were over 200 women as part of the FLSC network.
 It mushroomed!”